York, Pennsylvania

-York (Pennsylvania Dutch: Yarrick) is a city in, and the county seat of, York County, Pennsylvania, United States.
-Located in South Central Pennsylvania, the city's population was 44,800 at the time of the 2020 census, making it the tenth largest city in Pennsylvania.
+York is a city in York County, Pennsylvania, United States, and its county seat.
+Located in South Central Pennsylvania, the city's population was 44,800 at the time of the 2020 census, making it the tenth-most populous city in Pennsylvania.
+The city has an urban area population of 238,549 people when taking into account people residing in surrounding municipalities.

-Founded in 1741, York served as the temporary capital of the Continental Congress from September 1777 to June 1778, during which the Articles of Confederation were drafted.
+Founded in 1741, York served as the temporary base for the Continental Congress from September 1777 to June 1778, during which the Articles of Confederation were drafted.
 It is the largest city in the York–Hanover metropolitan area, which is also included in the larger Harrisburg–York–Lebanon combined statistical area of the Susquehanna Valley.
-The city has an urban area population of 238,549 people and a metropolitan population of 456,438 people.

 History

 18th century

-York was also known as Yorktown in the mid eighteenth to early nineteenth centuries.
+York was also known as Yorktown in the mid-18th to early 19th centuries.
 It was founded in 1741 by settlers from the Philadelphia region and named for the English city of the same name.
-By 1777, most of the area residents were of either German or Scots-Irish descent.

-York was incorporated as a borough on September 24, 1787, and as a city on January 11, 1887.
+By 1777, most of the area residents were of German or Scots-Irish descent.
+It was incorporated as a borough on September 24, 1787, and as a city on January 11, 1887.